Jeffresh/syntax-analysis/README.md

   - Generate the LL(1) table and decide if G3 is LL(1).
 - Generate the SLR(1) table for G2 and check if is SLR(1)

-Implement the grammar using SLY and check if the result with the file "debufile" is correct.
+Implement the grammar using SLY and check if the result with the file "debugfile" is correct.

+# Grammar minimization

+To reduce the grammar we have to remove variables that no lead to a sentence and remove non reachable symbols from initial state S, as well the rules where this variables appears in both cases.

+### Remove variables that no lead to a sentence